TaylorD1982/footytest/README.md

 <h2>Testing</h2>

 <p>The HTML code was tested in The W3C Markup Validation Service (https://validator.w3.org).
 A number of errors were identified and corrected,
-however there were a number of issues which I found broke the site.
+however there were a number of issues which I found broke the site when I attempted to correct them.
 I have detailed these below:</p>

 <ol>
 <li><b>Warning: "The type attribute is unnecessary for JavaScript resources"</b> - I found that removing the type attribute caused the JavaScript to stop working so I left this in.</li>